N-HEDGER/MRI_module/Hardware/readme.md

 * A python environment (mritool) is activated by deafult via [anaconda](https://www.continuum.io/downloads).
 This has a number of neuroimaging packages installed (nipype, nilearn, nibabel, MRITOOLS itself).

-* [Here](https://drive.google.com/open?id=0B6MT4TSJ7f53cG4xRTNWV2hDRXM) is a list of modules that are installed in this environment and their versions: You can create this list yourself via entering the command: 'conda list' into the terminal.
+* [Here](https://drive.google.com/open?id=0B6MT4TSJ7f53cG4xRTNWV2hDRXM) is a list of modules that are installed in this environment and their versions.
+You can create this list yourself via entering the command: 'conda list' into the terminal.

 * If you want to install new packages, or update existing ones, you can do this via entering the following into the terminal: